Weather

 Hiking, biking & rafting: This is an ideal time of year for combining any or all of these activities, like this two-week option in Southern Peru.

-International Spring Festival: This celebration throughout the month of September (especially during the last week) is held in the colonial city of Trujillo where streets and houses are decorated for spring.
-The festival features impressive displays of horsemanship, as well as dancing and cultural celebrations headed by the Queen of Spring.
+International Spring Festival, Trujillo.
+This celebration, held throughout September (especially during the last week), is held in the colonial city of Trujillo, where streets and houses are decorated for spring.
+The festival features impressive displays of horsemanship, dancing, and cultural celebrations led by the Queen of Spring.

-Mistura Culinary Festival: For one week in mid-September, this massive food festival with international acclaim is held in Lima, attracting over a half a million visitors to sample the country's best restaurants and street food.
-Peruvian cuisine is some of the world's best and Lima in particular features what is probably South America's most impressive culinary scene.
-The festival features over 200 restaurants and bars not to mention plenty of outdoor vendors and food carts.
+Mistura Culinary Festival, Lima.
+For one week in mid-September, this massive food festival with international acclaim attracts over half a million visitors to sample the country's best restaurants and street food.
+Peruvian cuisine is one of the world's best, and Lima in particular features what is probably South America's most impressive culinary scene.
+The festival features over 200 restaurants and bars, not to mention plenty of outdoor vendors and food carts.

 More Helpful Information